neuronstar/ts-diffusion/docs/index.md

 We can download datasets and load them through `ts-bolt`.

+!!! warning ""

-1. All contents in the `datasets` folder is excluded from git.
+    All contents in the `datasets` folder is excluded from git.

 ### Download datasets